ianjstewart/jslint-error-explanations/option-articles/curly-jshint.md

 Note that this is an *enforcing* option which means JSHint does not apply it by default.
-If you do not explicitly set this option to `true` JSHint will allow the use of bitwise operators anywhere in your code.
+If you do not explicitly set this option to `true` JSHint will allow the omission of curly braces anywhere in your code.

 #### Recommendation